outstand/api-docs/README.md

 ## Endpoints

 The current version of the API is v1.
 This is reflected in the URL used to access the endpoint.
-For example, to access the contacts endpoint you would use the following:
+For example, to access the contacts endpoint you could use either of the following:

 ```
+/api/v1/contacts
 /api/v1/contacts.json
 ```